baulml/transitfinder/README.md

 # visualTP
-> Visualization tool for analyzing lightcurves from Kepler and TESS missions.
+> Visualization tool for lightcurves from Kepler and TESS missions.
 - work in progress

 ### Requirements